Francis North, 1st Baron Guilford: Character

 Guilford was generally respected for his integrity, (apart perhaps from his conduct of the trial of Stephen College), but he was sometimes accused of self-importance and a lack of any sense of humour; for example, he showed excessive agitation at the ridiculous rumour spread by Sunderland and Jeffreys that he had been seen riding on a rhinoceros.
 Sunderland hated North with a passion, describing him as the most unfit man who ever held his office: "partial, unreasonable, corrupt, arbitrary and ignorant".
 There is no reason to believe any of these accusations: certainly no one, other than Sunderland, seems to have thought that Guilford was either corrupt or ignorant.

 Death

 Guilford died, it seems rather unexpectedly, at his country house, Wroxton Abbey, near Banbury, on 5 September 1685, aged only 47.
 Although he had apparently been suffering from stress and overwork, the precise reasons for his early death are unclear.
 His rather cryptic last words were: "It will not do".

 Family

 In 1672 he married Lady Frances Pope, daughter and co-heiress of Thomas Pope, 3rd Earl of Downe by his wife Beatrice (Beata) Poole, daughter of Henry Poole.
 Frances inherited the Wroxton estate.
-He was succeeded as 2nd baron by his only son Francis (1673–1729).
+He was succeeded as 2nd baron by his only son Francis North, 2nd Baron Guilford (1673–1729).